ajstarna/SemaPhoR/Src/README.md

 ./script_GeneralModel.py [-d]
 - Creates the general SVM model, using the Polynesian file as training data.
 - The script uses up to and including the WordNet Features (the -y wordNet argument given to ./runGeneralFeaturizerOnExamplePairs.py).
-  If you want to turn on word vector features as well, then switch all occurences of -y wordNet to -y allFeatures Make sure to do the same in script_GeneralFeatures, since the testing pairs should be classified by a model trained on the same feature set.
+  If you want to turn on word vector features as well, then remove all occurences of "-y wordNet" (without the -y argument, all features are used as default)
+  Make sure to do the same in script_GeneralFeatures, since the testing pairs should be classified by a model trained on the same feature set.
 - Pretrained English word vectors can be downloaded from https://code.google.com/archive/p/word2vec/
 - Pretrained Spanish word vectors can be downloaded from http://crscardellino.me/SBWCE/